 3. What new opportunities are available to me now?

 4. Am I focusing on problems or solutions?

 5. What would love do now?

-To book a free 30 minute consultation to get your anxiety back under control, fill in the form here. –> https://bookeo.com/inspirehypnotherapy
+Book a free 30 minute consultation to get your anxiety back under control. https://bookeo.com/inspirehypnotherapy